Get connected – volunteer organizations

 The Cerebral Palsy Association in Alberta (CPAA) is a registered non-profit organization and makes a difference in the community by enriching the lives of people with cerebral palsy and other disabilities.
 Through our programs and services, we promote awareness, acceptance and understanding for persons with disabilities to live "Life Without Limits."

-Volunteer opportunities include: programs, administration, event assistance and warehouse help.
+Volunteer opportunities include: Social programs, Reception /Admin, Event support and Community Ambassadors.
 Please check website for current opportunities.

 Chrysalis: An Alberta Society for Citizens with Disabilities

 Chrysalis provides personalized services to assist individuals with disabilities to achieve their employment, volunteer and recreation goals.